badlydrawnrob/anki/source/docs/highlight/index.md

 1. You can fork this repository and make changes there.
 2. You can create a child theme with it's own `package.json` file.

-## So, how do I do that then?
+It's a little advanced, but both options are possible.
 Once you've levelled up your programming skills, you can try your hand at doing things [the professional way](../advanced/index.md)